Crystal detector: Carborundum detector

-Invented in 1906 by Henry H. C. Dunwoody, this consisted of a piece of silicon carbide (SiC, then known by the trade name carborundum), either clamped between two flat metal contacts, or mounted in fusible alloy in a metal cup with a contact consisting of a hardened steel point pressed firmly against it with a spring.
-Carborundum, an artificial product of electric furnaces produced in 1893, required a heavier pressure than the cat whisker contact.
+Invented in 1906 by Henry H. C. Dunwoody, this consists of a piece of silicon carbide (SiC, then known by the trade name carborundum), either clamped between two flat metal contacts, or mounted in fusible alloy in a metal cup with a contact consisting of a hardened steel point pressed firmly against it with a spring.
+Carborundum, an artificial product of electric furnaces produced in 1893, requires a heavier pressure than the cat whisker contact.
 The carborundum detector was popular because its sturdy contact did not require readjustment each time it was used, like the delicate cat whisker devices.
 Some carborundum detectors were adjusted at the factory and then sealed and did not require adjustment by the user.
-It was not sensitive to vibration and so was used in shipboard wireless stations where the ship was rocked by waves, and military stations where vibration from gunfire could be expected.
-Another advantage was that it was tolerant of high currents, and could not be "burned out" by atmospheric electricity from the antenna.
+It is not sensitive to vibration and so was used in shipboard wireless stations where the ship was rocked by waves, and military stations where vibration from gunfire could be expected.
+Another advantage is that it is tolerant of high currents, and cannot be "burned out" by atmospheric electricity from the antenna.
 Therefore, it was the most common type used in commercial radiotelegraphy stations.

 Silicon carbide is a semiconductor with a wide band gap of 3 eV, so to make the detector more sensitive a forward bias voltage of around a volt was usually applied across the junction by a battery and potentiometer.
-The voltage was adjusted with the potentiometer until the sound was loudest in the earphone.
-The bias moved the operating point to the curved "knee" of the device's current–voltage curve, which produced the largest rectified current.
+The voltage is adjusted with the potentiometer until the sound was loudest in the earphone.
+The bias moves the operating point to the curved "knee" of the device's current–voltage curve, which produces the largest rectified current.